 The Lazaretto of Mahón: A quarantine island transformed into a Creative Sanctuary

 👁️ In the timeless waters of the harbor of Mahón lies the Lazaretto, a quarantine island where illness and death intertwined.
 Now, Quarantine has resurrected this ancient sanitary prison as a sanctuary for minds that are aware of the need to break away from the immediacy of our existence.

-🍀 A hundred artists will be coming together in Menorca this spring to heal their creativity.
+🍀 A hundred artists will be coming together in Menorca this fall to heal their creativity.
 Quarantine seeks out crisis as a form of progress in artistic education, rejecting the comfort and predictability of traditional art retreats.
 Instead of teaching technique, it will teach us how to give structure to emotions and to love the artistic process.
 The environment, experience and effort are the project’s true pillars.

 ☠️ Participants must be prepared to work 12-hour days, to follow a secret program, and to disconnect from the outside world throughout the duration of the program.
 The mentors will break all formal mindsets acquired thus far and teach us to accept crisis and questioning as necessary ingredients for true learning.

 ⚠️ Be warned, however: Lazaretto holds dark and ancient secrets, and those who venture inside may not emerge as the art students they were when they entered, but instead as ARTISTS.

 The Lazaretto of Maó was commissioned by King Carlos III’s minister, the Count of Floridablanca, in response to the arrival of the Bubonic plague on Menorca’s shores from ships in the East and northern Africa.
 Built in 1793, the complex served as a quarantine sanatorium for those affected by the constant outbreaks of the disease.